joey-qytyku/OS-90-fixed/docs/C.md

 # Pointers

 Pointers may be the most important individual concept in the C language.
 In its most basic definition, a pointer is an integer object that stores a memory address of another object.
-Pointers are about as hard as C will ever get.
+Pointers are about as hard as C gets.
 It does not seem very useful at first, but there are many cases in which a programmer wants to write code that does not assume the location of value.

+> Pointers are dangerous!
+Accessing invalid memory will certainly cause an error.

 ## Understanding Memory